Skip to article frontmatterSkip to article content

 Loading...

-In the cell below, the geopotential on 500 hPa is selected and a new fieldlist with a single field containing the new values and metadata is created.
+In the cell below, the geopotential on 500 hPa will be selected and a new fieldlist with a single field containing the new values and metadata will be created.

 z500 = ds.sel({"level": 500, "shortName": "z"})[0]